13241/Projet_Genie_Logiciel/README.md

 namespace : Kitbox

-ONLY ADD .CS FILES TO THIS REPOSITORY => git add *.cs
+ONLY ADD .CS FILES TO THIS REPOSITORY => git add Kitbox/*.cs